Azure/azure-sdk-for-c/sdk/docs/iot/README.md

 The PIC24-IOT kit has two microcontrollers (MCUs):

- - Host MCU, a 16-bit **PIC24FJ128GA705** with 128 KB Flash Memory & 16 KB SRAM: this MCU runs the Embedded C SDK, the sample code and the MQTT client provided by Microchip.
+ - Host MCU - A 16-bit **PIC24FJ128GA705** with 128 KB Flash Memory and 16 KB SRAM.
+This MCU runs the Embedded C SDK, the sample code, and the MQTT client provided by Microchip.
  - Wi-fi MCU, an **ATWINC**1510 Wi-Fi Module: this MCU runs the TLS and TCP stack.

 The Pic24 sample includes both Hub and DPS services.
 The table below shows RAM/ROM sizes considering: